A New Documentary Film

 Suze usually ends her "illustrious biography" just after she first entered the financial field in this dubious way, but she plundered many more people after that to get to being a published author.
 Suze received extensive and generous assistance from Cynthia Oti, a successful stockbroker and host of a popular San Francisco radio show called "Financial Fitness."
 From what Suze told me at the time, Cynthia had helped to educate Suze about finances, helped to build Suze's initial financial platform, and gave Suze her first experiences of being on radio, just as I got Suze booked on her first two television shows.
 One thing Suze has no problem with is asking, even begging, people to do things for her.

 Eventually, after thanking Cynthia (and me) in the acknowledgments of her first book, Suze intentionally caused serious damage to Cynthia's life, as she has done to the lives of many others who helped spark and expand Suze's public speaking and writing career.
-Suze created a false rumor campaigns about Cynthia in our mutual spiritual community, just as she did about me several years later.
+One of the ways Suze caused harm to this woman who seriously helped to begin Suze's career was to start a false rumor campaign about Cynthia in our mutual spiritual community, just as she did about me several years later.

 Suze eventually denigrated Cynthia Oti's memory on CNBC after Cynthia died in a plane crash, pushing a guest whose ex-fiance had committed suicide to say that she felt relieved that he is gone, while Suze described her experience of Cynthia's death as, "I didn't feel bad about it, and everybody was saying to me, 'Suze Orman, what is the matter with you?'
 And I was like, 'What do you want me to do?
 I didn't like the person!
 The person screwed me over!
 Why should I like this person — I don't care, that's their problem." (see it yourself, toward the end of this clip) This is how Suze speaks about a woman who seriously helped create her success.
 I saw this disgusting clip at a time when I would occasionally record Suze's shows because she would so often trash her ex-friends on television.
 In a sense, this presentation, though primarily intended to help protect individuals, the economy, and society from more damage from Suze Orman, is also an offering on behalf of Cynthia's memory.